 Providing the means to torture or kill

 Liability may arise for companies or individuals when they provide weapons or dual-use material to governments or armed groups who use those products to commit atrocity crimes.
-This may extend to the provision of digital systems as well as non-lethal material necessary for weapons to function, such as components, fuel, or data.
+This may extend to the provision of non-lethal material necessary for weapons to function, such as components or fuel.
 Liability may arise even where import and export regulations are fully respected.

 -